SaeedTaghavi/CS/docs/OS/midterm.md

         <span style="color:red">Several processes access and manipulate the same data concurrently and the outcome of the execution depends on the particular order in which the access takes place.

 2. Please answer the following questions regarding the designs of operating systems: (22pts)
     - An operating system could be considered as a resource allocator.
 Please list 3 resources managed by an operating systems.
-(6pts)
+(6pts) [Fall 2011 2.(a)]

         <span style="color:red">CPU time, Memory Space, File Storage, I/O Devices, Shared Code, Data Structures, and more.